rognan/deno-gradle-plugin/CONTRIBUTING.md

 ## Reporting Security Vulnerabilities

-If you think you've found a security vulnerability in this project, please **DO NOT** disclose it publicly.
-Instead, contact a maintainer privately.
+If you've found a security vulnerability, please **do not** disclose it publicly.

-It'd be a great help if you can include details on how the issue being reported can be duplicated.
+Instead, follow the directions in the [security policy](SECURITY.md)

 ## Suggesting Features